fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Readme.md

 * [3D printing the dust covers and vipers](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/humphrey_v2/3d_prints/README.md)
 * [Bill of materials (BOM) with the "vitamines" you need to buy](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v2/BOM.pdf)

+## Production times

+### For a solo experienced person
+* Milling the aluminium parts took 5 regular workdays, CAM in Fusion360 and milled on a Shopbot
+* Milling the valchromat parts took 1 regular workday, CAM in Rhino using [Bark Beetle](https://github.com/fellesverkstedet/Bark-beetle-parametric-toolpaths) on a Shopbot

 # Putting it together

 These are instructions for how to assemble Humphrey v3 from a kit of parts, in the recommended order of assembly: